aevinj/high-performance-order-book/README.md

 ### Author's Note
 This project is part of my exploration into systems-level software engineering for HFT.
 Each milestone demonstrates mastery of both correctness-first engineering and performance-critical optimisation.

+The memory pool implementation marks the first step toward deterministic latency, and future stages will focus on cache-friendly data structures for true “ultra-fast” performance.